 What does Ruby Koans do?

-Ruby Koans is an online resource for developers with some experience programming in Ruby and want to learn more about the language, syntax, and structure, as well as some common functions and libraries.
+Ruby Koans is an online resource for developers with some experience programming in Ruby.
+It is helpful if you want to learn more about the language, syntax, structure, common functions, and libraries.

 Who is Ruby Koans for?

 Intermediate and advanced web developers and software engineers who have prior experience programming in Ruby on Rails can benefit from Ruby Koans.
-The program is a good option for those who are self-motivated and interested in learning how to improve their skills through hands-on practice and projects.
+The program is a good option for those who are self-motivated.
+It is also good for people interested in learning how to improve their skills through hands-on practice and projects.
 They do not provide access to mentorship, instructors, or peers.

 What does Ruby Koans cost?
 How much work is involved?

 Ruby Koans is free.
 To start using the resources, users must install Ruby with a version number greater than 1.8.
-Once they have Ruby installed, they can download Ruby Koans and begin learning.
+Once they have Ruby installed, they can download the app and begin learning.
 There is no need to create an account.

 Ratings and reviews